Shanty Hogan: New York Giants

 Despite the controversy, Hogan experienced his first success in the 1928 season, hitting .333, with 25 doubles, 10 home runs and 71 runs batted in to help the Giants finish in second place, two games behind the St. Louis Cardinals.
 He finished 8th in the balloting for the National League Most Valuable Player Award.

-He was part of a vaudeville act, telling jokes and singing parodies with Andy Cohen, a Jewish teammate from the Giants who played second baseman for the team.
+He was part of a vaudeville act, telling jokes and singing parodies with Andy Cohen, a Jewish teammate from the Giants who played second base for the team.
 After the 1928 season they started performing on the Loew Circuit, with their first appearance on stage at the Loew's Commodore Theatre in Manhattan on October 15, 1928.
 The duo earned $1,800 a week, billed as "Cohen & Hogan", except in Boston, when the billings were reversed.
 In a 1960 interview, Cohen reminisced that "if we didn't kill vaudeville, we sure helped."

 His vaudeville / baseball partner Andy Cohen recalled Hogan as someone who "could have been one of the best catchers ever... but he ate himself out of the big leagues."
 Hogan showed up for camp one year weighing 265 lb and would run in a rubber suit and take hot showers in an effort to lose weight, but then he'd eat more to regain his strength, and weight.
 Giants manager John McGraw tried to control Hogan's weight by watching his meal checks, but Hogan developed a system where he would write down foods McGraw would want him to eat, which the waitresses knew to replace with the foods Hogan wanted to eat.
 As Cohen recalled, "He'd write down spinach, but that meant potatoes.
 He had a whole code of his own."

 Hogan batted .300 with five home runs and 45 RBI in the 1929 season as the Giants dropped to third place in the final standings.
 He helped guide the Giants pitching staff to the lowest team earned run average in the league.
 1930 marked Hogan's best season offensively.
 His performance was aided by the introduction of a lively ball wound with special Australian wool, resulting in a league batting average that was above .300 for the only time in baseball history.
 Hogan finished the season with a .339 average, 13 home runs, and 75 runs batted in, as the Giants once again finished in third place.